kitnil/awesome/README.md

 - [CursedChrome](https://github.com/mandatoryprogrammer/CursedChrome) - Chrome-extension implant that turns victim Chrome browsers into fully-functional HTTP proxies, allowing you to browse sites as your victims.
 - [G-Desktop-Suite](https://github.com/alexkim205/G-Desktop-Suite) - Google Suite as a desktop app.
 Made possible with Electron.
 - [noVNC](https://github.com/novnc/noVNC) - VNC client web application
-- [kibana-object-format](https://github.com/istresearch/kibana-object-format) - A Kibana plugin for displaying objects and arrays of objects.
 - [on-reddit](https://github.com/caisah/on-reddit) - Firefex Addon which checks if the current URL was submitted to reddit
 - [kiwibnc](https://github.com/kiwiirc/kiwibnc) -
 - [ViewImage](https://github.com/bijij/ViewImage) - Extension to re-implement the "View Image" and "Search by image" buttons into google images.